louis-lau/DuckyAPI/README.md

 __NOTE:__ This project is still a work in progress.
-You can already check it out if you're curious, but I can't guarantee it will work out for you.
-For example, the API endpoint for creating new API users currently isn't protected.
+You can already check it out if you're curious.
+The API may change in the future.

 # DuckyAPI